Joseph Beuys

 Joseph Heinrich Beuys (/bɔɪs/ BOYSS; /de/; 12 May 1921 – 23 January 1986) was a German artist, teacher, performance artist, and art theorist whose work reflected concepts of humanism and sociology.
 With Heinrich Böll, Johannes Stüttgen, Caroline Tisdall, Robert McDowell, and Enrico Wolleb, Beuys created the Free International University for Creativity & Interdisciplinary Research (FIU).
 Through his talks and performances, he also formed The Party for Animals and The Organisation for Direct Democracy.
 He was a member of a Dadaist art movement Fluxus and singularly inspirational in developing of Performance Art, called Kunst Aktionen, alongside Wiener Aktionismus that Allan Kaprow and Carolee Schneemann termed Art Happenings.

-According to his biographer Reinhard Ermen, he can be seen as the “ideal antagonist” of Andy Warhol..
+According to one of his biographers, Reinhard Ermen, he can be seen as the “ideal antagonist” of Andy Warhol..

 Beuys was professor at the Kunstakademie Düsseldorf from 1961 until 1972.
 He was a founding member and life-long supporter of the German Green Party.

 Biography

 Childhood and early life in the Third Reich (1921–1941)

 Joseph Beuys was born in Krefeld, Germany, on 12 May 1921, to Josef Jakob Beuys (1888–1958), a merchant, and Johanna Maria Margarete Beuys née Hülsermann (1889–1974).
 Soon after his birth, the family moved from Krefeld to Kleve, an industrial town in Germany's Lower Rhine region, close to the Dutch border.
 Beuys attended primary school at the Katholische Volksschule and secondary school at the Staatliches Gymnasium Cleve (now the Freiherr-vom-Stein-Gymnasium).
 While in school he developed skills in drawing and took lessons in piano and cello.
 Other interests included the natural sciences, as well as Nordic history and mythology.
 By his own account, when the Nazi Party staged their book-burning in Kleve on 19 May 1933 in his school courtyard, he salvaged the book Systema Naturae by Carl Linnaeus "... from that large, flaming pile".

 In 1936, Beuys was a member of the Hitler Youth; the organization at that time included a large majority of German children and adolescents, and later that year membership became compulsory.
 He participated in the Nuremberg rally in September 1936.
 He was 15 years old at the time.

 Given his early interest in natural sciences, Beuys had considered a career in medical studies, but in his last years of school he became interested in pursuing a career in sculpture, possibly influenced by pictures of Wilhelm Lehmbruck's sculptures.
 In around 1939 he began working part-time at a circus, where his responsibilities included posturing and taking care of animals.
 He held the job for about a year.
 He graduated from school in the spring of 1941, having successfully earned his Abitur.